neo4j-partners/gcp-testdrive/README.md

 ## Content Stuff

 The way this repo works is that test drive content is stored in `content/*.adoc`.

+See git submodules in this repo, a lot of this content was borrowed from other places and just molded editorially.

 ### Generating Content